-Composition of Urinary Calculi
+Etiology of Urinary Calculi

 Rare causes of urinary calculi include indinavir, melamine, triamterene, and xanthine.

-Urinary calculi may remain within the renal parenchyma or renal pelvis or be passed into the ureter and bladder.
+Urinary calculi may remain within the renal parenchyma or renal collecting system or be passed into the ureter and bladder.
 During passage, calculi may irritate the ureter and may become lodged, obstructing urine flow and causing hydroureter and sometimes hydronephrosis.
 Common areas of lodgment include the following:

 Even partial obstruction causes decreased glomerular filtration, which may persist briefly after the calculus has passed.
 With hydronephrosis and elevated glomerular pressure, renal blood flow declines, further worsening renal function.
 Generally, however, in the absence of infection, permanent renal dysfunction occurs only after about 28 days of complete obstruction.

 With most of these disorders, urinary symptoms are uncommon and other symptoms may suggest which organ system is actually involved (eg, vaginal discharge or bleeding in pelvic disorders among females).
-Dissecting aortic aneurysm must be considered, particularly in the elderly, because, if a renal artery is affected, it can cause hematuria, pain that radiates along a ureteral distribution, or both.
-Other considerations in the general evaluation of acute abdominal pain are discussed elsewhere (see Acute Abdominal Pain Evaluation Abdominal pain is common and often inconsequential.
+Dissecting aortic aneurysm must be considered, particularly in older patients, because, if a renal artery is affected, it can cause hematuria, pain that radiates along a ureteral distribution, or both.
+Other considerations in the general evaluation of acute abdominal pain are discussed elsewhere (see Evaluation of Acute Abdominal Pain Evaluation Abdominal pain is common and often inconsequential.
 Acute and severe abdominal pain, however, is almost always a symptom of intra-abdominal disease.
 It may be the sole indicator of the need... read more ).

 Patients suspected of having a calculus causing colic require urinalysis and usually an imaging study.
 If a calculus is confirmed, evaluation of the underlying disorder, including calculus composition testing, is required.